Democratizing Financial Literacy

 Conceptailizing

 The core issue our foundation research revealed was that financial illiteracy was the root of all financial issues.
 We decided to begin there.
-Much like our CPA’s were doing in real-life, our digital concepts would weave education into our advice so that complex financial concepts became more digestible.
-Monetization moments would come at a later phase as we started to understand what products could be or service to users, and only after building rapport.
+Much like our CPA’s were doing in real life, our digital concepts would weave education and advice so that complex financial concepts became more digestible.
+Monetization moments would come at a later phase as we started to understand what products could be or services to users, and only after building rapport.

-Goal: Prototype three divergent ideas, providing users with a plan to increase financial literacy and take action.
+Goal: Prototype three divergent ideas, providing users with a plan to increase financial literacy and take action on their finances.

 • What elements resonated the best?